 - Think like you are already a thought leader if you want to write like one

-- Stay consistently up to date and informed on what the already-established experts and thought leaders in your industry are talking about and refer to their opinions and sharing their views in your own content, helping associate yourself with existing thought leaders
+- Stay consistently up to date and informed on what the already-established experts and thought leaders in your industry are talking about, refer to their opinions, and share their views in your own content, helping associate yourself with existing thought leaders.

 - Establish a unique, consistent tone in content that flows similarly to how you would sound if you were talking directly to the reader

 Remember, writing two or three great pieces of content as an industry expert will not land you in the position of being regarded as an industry thought leader in a few weeks or on accident.
 Utilizing content to position yourself and your company as thought leaders is a long-term, consistent effort.
 However, the incredible positioning for your company and yourself are truly worth their weight in gold when you consider your business’s success levels and revenue streams.

 6. Not Tracking Analytics and Hard Data to Build and Adjust your Business’s Content Creation Strategy

 No matter how much time, effort, and dedication you and your team put into your company’s content marketing campaign, it won’t reach its full potential and achieve the goals your company desires if you aren’t collecting and using hard data to help your content creation strategy thrive.
 By now, you’ve established your target audience(s) for your company’s product or services.
 Now comes the part that requires a trial-and-error approach, determining what kind of content actually resonates with your audience.